Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: Introduction

 Previously, researchers have applied convex relaxation techniques to adversarial training.
-These works obtain convex certifications (semi-definite program (SDP) \citep{raghunathan2018certified} or linear program (LP) \citep{Wong18a}) that upper-bound the inner maximization of the adversarial training formulation and use weak duality to develop robust loss functions.
-Note that while these works use convex relaxation, the resulting training formulations are still non-convex.
-Furthermore, since multiple layers of relaxations stack together in these works, the analysis can be too conservative.
-In contrast, we apply robust optimization techniques to the entire mini-max adversarial training formulation and obtain convex training problems.
+They obtained convex certifications \citep{raghunathan2018certified, Wong18a} that upper-bounded the inner maximization of adversarial training and used weak duality to develop robust loss functions.
+Despite the convex relaxation, the resulting training formulations generally remained non-convex, leaving the fundamental challenges unresolved.
+In contrast, we apply robust optimization techniques to the entire min-max adversarial training formulation and obtain convex training problems.